 Today we’ll vine-hop deeper into wine country towards our next home, the Uco Valley.
 We’ll first stop at Bodega Cruzat for a refreshing toast of its sparkling wines, then follow with a unique single-vineyard Malbec made by Bodega Matervini, a solar-powered winery with modern tasting decks where we’ll have a light tapas lunch overlooking vines, olive trees and rippling foothills of the Andes.

 Our Uco Valley home is the eco-friendly and elegant Casa de Uco, a boutique hotel with a spa, pool, and on-site winery encircled by Andean ranges.
-You won’t forget our welcome dinner, at Siete Fuegos (or “Seven Fires”), hosted by legendary chef/author Francis Mallmann.
+You won’t forget our welcome dinner, at Siete Fuegos (or “Seven Fires”), owned by legendary chef/author Francis Mallmann.
 We’ll enjoy a gaucho-worthy feast of rustic, fiery, slow-grilled rib eye roasted on seven types of open flames.
 Sharing food among friends is Argentina’s “biggest quality,” Mallman preaches.
 We’ll discover this while we gather by the fire, staying warm under woolen Alpaca blankets, and drink cocktails in the crisp Andean air.

 We tap into our inner gaucho today with a full-on Andean adventure!
 After breakfast, we’ll climb into a 4WD Unimog and ascend 6,000-foot peaks.
 From there, we’ll continue climbing by horse or foot along snow-blanketed trails.
 Up top, we’ll warm up with traditional mate, before returning.
 The lunch awaiting us will be crafted by Mendoza chef Pablo Torres and Casa De Uco sommelier Federico Ramos.
 Seasonal ingredients are freshly harvested before being cooked with traditional methods to create a menu inspired by the valley’s natural bounty.